SAE London student Chris Woods who’s studying Game Art & Animation has won the Games Animation category of Grads in Games’ Search for a Star awards.

 For his submission, Chris used a Space Mech Soldier rig to create four different animation states to fit the brief.
 These states were ‘Idle’ (where the Soldier looks around as he hoists his gun into the air); ‘Powering Up’ (where the soldier dives into a forward roll to get into a low, kneeling attack position); ‘Release’ (where a volley of shots is released towards the target) and ‘Recovery’ (where the soldier climbs back to his feet with a flashy reload of his gun).

-SAE London Programme Coordinator for Game Art Animation and VFX Animation, Amil Metcalfe, said: “It is fantastic to hear that one of our London students, Chris Woods, has been selected as the winner of the Search for a Star Games Animation category.
-Chirs was new to the world of 3D when he joined us.
+SAE London Programme Coordinator for the Animation and VFX school at SAE, Amil Metcalfe, said: “It is fantastic to hear that one of our London students, Chris Woods, has been selected as the winner of the Search for a Star Games Animation category.
+Chris was new to the world of 3D when he joined us.
 Since the beginning of his journey, he has demonstrated passion and dedication, going from strength to strength during his time with us.
 I have no doubt he will be an integral part of any team he joins.
 Here at SAE, we pride ourselves in the passion and commitment of our team and getting the best from our students.
-With a hyper-focus on the industry, pipelines and career paths, we always endeavour to provide the best possible learning environment for our students to create, learn and grow.”
+With a hyper-focus on the industry, pipelines and career paths from our game design courses, we always endeavour to provide the best possible learning environment for our students to create, learn and grow.”

 SAE London Campus Director Nathan Loughran said: “We are delighted that the hard work and talent of our student, Chris Woods has been recognised.
 Reaching the finals is in itself a great achievement but to go on and win the Games Animation category is exceptional.
 It is testament to his hard work and ability and we are delighted for him.
 At SAE we work hard to nurture and develop young talent by creating a culture that mirrors a professional environment and prepares our students for work in the Creative Industries.
 It is fantastic when our teaching approach is validated and seen as meeting the expectations of the professional industry, so to be named one of the top providers for Game Art Animation is something we’re very proud of.”